Reynisfjara black sand beach and sea stacks on Iceland's South Coast

 Is Jökulsárlón worth the drive?

 Yes — it's one of the most striking places in Iceland.
-But it's not a day trip from Reykjavík (10+ hours each way with stops).
-You need at least one overnight in Vík or Höfn.
+But it is not a comfortable day trip from Reykjavík; expect 10+ hours round-trip with stops, so plan at least one overnight in Vík or Höfn.

 Where should I sleep on a 2-day South Coast trip?